 Researchers have concluded, in a synthesis of 14 already existing studies, that African-American children with ADHD are significantly less likely to treat their symptoms with medication than their White counterparts.
 It boils down to three main factors:

 Caregiver perspectives on ADHD and ADHD-like behavior.

-The belief that ADHD represents a form of social control.
+The belief that ADHD in children represents a form of social control.

 Beliefs regarding the benefits and risks associated with stimulant medications.

 More than 75% of White children with attention deficit hyperactivity disorder (ADHD) depend on medication for managing their symptoms, following a thorough prescription and diagnosis by a medical provider.
 This number is only 27.3% among African-American children, and the rate of discontinuation of medication is high.
-Many factors ranging from healthcare access to clinician education to systemic racism to cultural norms and beyond cause this racial disparity in ADHD treatment.
+Many factors ranging from healthcare access to clinician education to systemic racism to cultural norms and beyond cause this racial disparity in the treatment of ADHD in African Americans.
 Researchers have proposed three main influences in a synthesis of 14 existing studies around one such factor, caregiver medication decision making (MDM):

-Caregiver concerns about effectiveness and safety of the stimulant medication.
+Caregiver concerns about the effectiveness and safety of the stimulant medication.

 Caregiver mistrust in the pharmaceutical industry and physicians fueled partly by the belief that ADHD treatment and diagnosis is a form of social control that is aggravated by culturally-biased ADHD screening tools.

 Researchers found that cultural, structural, historical, and political factors all coalesce to form socio-cultural disparities in healthcare that disproportionately affect the African-American community and strongly impact MDM.